Delta Decision for Spatial Adaptation

 - Linking the agenda for climate adaptation to other spatial agendas such as the housing agenda, the energy transition, the agricultural transition, land subsidence, biodiversity and the mobility transition.

 - Support and knowledge sharing through the Climate Adaptation Knowledge Portal and the Climate Impact Atlas.

-- The improved coordination of water agendas in the Delta Programme for Spatial Adaptation (DPRA), the Freshwater Delta Programme (DPZW) and the Delta Programme for Flood Risk Management (DPWV).
+- Collaboration from the Delta Programme for Spatial Adaptation (DPRA) with the Freshwater Delta Programme (DPZW) and the Delta Programme for Flood Risk Management (DPWV).

 - The joint implementation of the National Climate Adaptation Strategy (NAS) and the DRPA.

-- The implementation of the LIFE-IP Climate Adaptation.
-This Dutch Programme, with co-funding from the European Union (EU), includes measures to sped up the implementation of climate-adaptation measures in the Netherlands.
+- The implementation of the LIFE-IP Climate Adaptation programme.
+This Dutch Programme, with co-funding from the European Union (EU), includes measures to speed up the implementation of climate-adaptation measures in the Netherlands.

 - The Delta Programme for Spatial Adaptation is working on concrete goals to support the dialogue about climate resilience, and to be in a better position to monitor progress on climate adaptation.